 Artifact: The Dota Card Game trading and economy

-Valve have announced that while Artifact will not be free-to-play, it will also not be pay-to-win.
+Valve has announced that, while Artifact will not be free-to-play, it will also not be pay-to-win.
 Instead, cards will be available to trade in the Steam marketplace, and “bargain hunting” will be an important part of the game.
-Unlike in Hearthstone, where cards rotate out of use at the end of every competitive year, Artifact cards will never become defunct, as Valve want to reward player investment, by emphasizing development of skills like deck-building and theorycrafting over an ability to spend more.
+Unlike in Hearthstone, where cards rotate out of use at the end of every competitive year, Artifact cards will never become defunct, as Valve wants to reward player investment, by emphasising development of skills like deck building and theory crafting over an ability to spend more.

 Artifact: The Dota Card Game mods

-For now at least, Artifact will not offer Workshop support, although Valve didn’t rule it out as a possibility in future.
-While it won’t be a feature at launch, it may eventually be something that illustrators particularly enjoy, although given that Valve’s community items tend to be exclusively cosmetic, it’s unlikely that Artifact workshop support will ever go beyond new card art.
+For now at least, Artifact will not offer Workshop support, although Valve didn’t rule it out as a possibility in the future.
+While it won’t be a feature at launch, Workshop support may eventually be something that illustrators particularly enjoy – although, given that Valve’s community items tend to be exclusively cosmetic, it’s unlikely that Artifact Workshop support will ever go beyond new card art.

 What Valve is allowing, however, is for players to create community tools such as online deck builders.
 It recently released two APIs: one that’ll pull in images and text for newly released cards, and one that lets you generate deck codes that can be copied into the client.